-Touch ID or Face ID with fallback to device passcode -- device user perspective
+Touch ID or Face ID with fallback to device passcode - device user perspective

-You can allow the device user to use Touch ID/Face ID instead of a secure apps passcode to access secure apps.
-Two options are available:
+You can allow device users to use Touch ID or Face ID instead of a secure apps passcode to access secure apps with the following fallback option:

-- Touch ID or Face ID with fallback to device passcode - Touch ID or Face ID with fallback to AppConnect passcode
+• Touch ID or Face ID with fallback to device passcode

 Most customers use Touch ID or Face ID with fallback to device passcode.
+An AppConnect passcode is not required when using Touch ID or Face ID with fallback to device passcode.
 With this option, the device user can do the following tasks using Mobile@Work: